 Use a behavior chart

 Your child would not understand or comply with a behavior chart if you implement old strategies.
-Even though a reward strategy might work, a bit of creativity can help your child please you with a change in the behavior.
+Even though a reward strategy might work, a bit of creativity can help your child please you with a change in behavior.

 A behavior chart helps to track down the progress of the plans and helps you to switch over and create better plans that can help you achieve goals.